About

 Executive Summary

-The Election Fairness Institute, Inc. is currently engaged in pro bono evidence based research to match evidence with law, and validate Arizona Election Law as it pertains to election “contests” between major party candidates.
+The Election Fairness Institute, Inc. is currently engaged in pro bono evidence-based research to match evidence with law, and validate Arizona Election Law as it pertains to election “contests” between major party candidates.
 The Election Fairness Institute does not provide research services to any candidate or party, which would invalidate the 501(c)(3) charter of the organization.
 The work product of the various content contributors to EFI is available to all who request it.

 Under the Help America Vote Act [HAVA] Tile III, all legal U.S. Citizens have standing to redress their grievances in the Federal Courts regardless of party affiliation, but they do not have the resources to conduct research of pure fact.
 That is the mission of the EFI.